 - HOPWA: Housing Opportunities for Persons with AIDS Program

 To receive those federal funds, the City must submit a five-year Consolidated Plan to the U.S. Department of Housing & Urban Development.
 The plan is designed to help the City assess its affordable housing and community development needs and market conditions, and to make data-driven investment decisions.
 Read more about the Consolidated Plan here.

 2020 - 2021 Notice of Funding Availability (NOFA)

-The City of Greenville’s Community Development division (CD) is accepting proposals from qualified organizations to develop housing opportunities for low- and moderate-income families within the city limits of Greenville for the period July 1, 2020-June 30, 2021.
-Proposals will also be accepted for city-owned property made available for affordable housing opportunities.
+The City is accepting proposals from qualified organizations to develop housing opportunities for low- and moderate-income families within the city limits of Greenville for the period July 1, 2020-June 30, 2021.
+Proposals will also be accepted for City-owned property made available for affordable housing opportunities.

-In accordance with Community Development goals and objectives, funding will be provided to develop housing or provide owner-occupied rehabilitation programs for low- and moderate-income families whose incomes do not exceed 80% of the Area Median Income (AMI).
+In accordance with the City’s community development goals and objectives, funding will be provided to develop housing or provide owner-occupied rehabilitation programs for low- and moderate-income families whose incomes do not exceed 80% of the Area Median Income (AMI).
 Proposals must comply with U.S. Department of Housing and Urban Development requirements and criteria listed in 24 CFR Part 570 and 24 CFR Part 92.

 The City celebrated with the Greenville Housing Authority at the groundbreaking for Preserve at Logan Park, a senior housing development on the site of the former Scott Towers.